Harwich refinery: Harwich refinery

-Harwich refinery was built on a 38 acre (15.4 hectare) site at Parkeston Harwich in 1964 at a cost of £600,000.
+Harwich refinery was built on a 38 acre (15.4 hectare) site at Parkeston, Harwich in 1964 at a cost of £600,000.
 In its first year it processed 14,000 tonnes using a batch distillation plant.
 This represented about half of the petroleum solvents used in Britain at that time.
 Such solvents were used in chemicals, rubber, paint, printing ink, adhesive and pharmaceuticals.
 Other refinery products included chemical naphtha (for petrochemicals), kerosine fuel, and hydrocarbon resins.

-In 1968 the original plant at Harwich was expanded which doubled the refining capability.
+In 1968 the original plant at Harwich was expanded, which doubled the refining capability.
 In 1971 Carless entered into a contract with Phillips/Arpet to take all the condensate it produced at Bacton.
-Condensate is pumped from Bacton to North Walsham via a pipeline.
+Condensate is pumped from Bacton to North Walsham through a pipeline.
 At North Walsham, adjacent to the railway station, condensate is routed to storage tanks; periodically rail wagons are filled from the tanks and are transferred to Harwich refinery by rail.
-Harwich refinery has 3 railway sidings.
-In addition to the railway connection there is a jetty in the River Stour capable of handling vessels of up to 14,000 tonnes displacement and a draught of 7.5m.
+Harwich refinery has three railway sidings.
+In addition to the railway connection there is a jetty in the River Stour capable of handling vessels of up to 14,000 tonnes displacement and a draught of 7.5 m.

-In 1981 an extraction plant was added to the facilities at Harwich costing £2m.
+In 1981 an extraction plant was added to the facilities at Harwich, costing £2m.

-In 1990/1 a 3-column vacuum distillation unit was commissioned which increased the capacity by 50 percent.
+In 1990/1 a three-column vacuum distillation unit was commissioned which increased the capacity by 50 percent.

 The following distillation plant is operational in 2022.